-spacesuit that Ed White wore 42 years ago this week during the first Americanspacewalk is on display at the National Air and SpaceMuseum in Washington, DC.
+Thespacesuit that Ed White wore 42 years ago this week during the first Americanspacewalk is on display at the National Air and SpaceMuseum in Washington, DC.

 - Astronauts to Toss Spacesuit From International Space Station

 - Mars Spacesuit Prototype Trials Underway in North Dakota

 Copyright 2007 collectSPACE.com.
 All rights reserved.